 Identifying learning and development needs

-A learning priorities audit was conducted between December 2017 and March 2018, with a view to identify current and future performance gaps and capability deficits at organisational level.
+A learning priorities audit was conducted between April 2020-September 2020, with a view to identify current and future performance gaps and capability deficits at organisational level.
 Data was collected directly from statistical Heads of Profession and reviewed against the existing learning and development offer.

 Future audits will be used to update the pathways as part of the ongoing review process.

-These pathways reflect the findings of the audit, while considering the key objectives set out in the GSS Strategy.
+These pathways reflect the findings of the audit, while considering the main objectives set out in the GSS Strategy.

 Learning and development will: